shrmn/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+>RDBMS stands for Relational Database Management System, and is software that stores data.
+SQL stands for Structured Query Language. and is a language used to manage databases and the data within them.
+Most RDBMS support SQL.

 1. Why do tables need a `primary key`?

+>Primary keys are used as a unique identifier for each record in a table.
+They are necessary to establish a parent/child relationship between tables when used in conjunction with a foreign key.

 1. What is the name given to a table column that references the primary key on another table.

+>A foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+>As Luis requested we chant any time he mentioned the phrase many-to-many, a third table.
+It is used to create a bridge between the two tables which manages the foreign keys of the associated tables.

 ## Project Set Up